April Fool's Day is right around the corner, which means it's time to get our prank on!

 As I blogged this time last year (twice) YouTube offers a lot of great April Fool's Day pranking ideas.

 There's always the bucket prank, too.
-Or maybe you just want to know where April Fool's Day came from?
+Or maybe you simply want to know where April Fool's Day came from?

 But back to planning your office prank.
 Oh, what to do?
 If you're stuck for ideas, websites are popping up to help you out.
 HappyOfficePranks.com, an Atlanta-based start-up, offers six pranks that you can send to your boss, coworkers, or employees (if you're the boss).
 "They're really good, nothing like the run-of-the-mill foil the cubicle pranks," says co-founder Ashli Norton.
 "You can just pick who you want to prank, choose the prank you want to send, and then we will email it."